Tree & Shrub Disease

 Surprisingly, a leaf cross-section is useful in diagnosing white canker because the white canker

 fungus is also present within the leaf!
-While this fungus is present in all parts of the leaf,

 To see this fungal growth, clamp the leaf vertically (stem down) in a hobbiest vise.